-- Day-to-day management; - Actioning decisions of the Science Management Directorate; - Establishing and implementing Challenge policies and processes including - Contestable funding rounds; - Communications; - Events - Reporting: - To the Science Management Directorate fortnightly; - o To the Science Leadership Team four times a year; - o To the Governance Group four times a year; - To MBIE as per the contract, including an annual report; - Managing projects and associated funding: - o Ensuring that funding is allocated through appropriate contracts with external parties; - Co-ordination and receipt of reports on research projects.
+- Day-to-day management; - Actioning decisions of the Science Management Directorate; - Establishing and implementing Challenge policies and processes including - Contestable funding rounds; - o Communications; - o Events. - Reporting: - To the Science Management Directorate fortnightly; - To the Science Leadership Team four times a year; - To the Governance Group four times a year; - To MBIE as per the contract, including an annual report; - Managing projects and associated funding: - Ensuring that funding is allocated through appropriate contracts with external parties; - o Co-ordination and receipt of reports on research projects.